niv-en/flood-monitoring/README.md

 ## Overview

-This module was created in order to simplify accessing and plotting various weather readings such as tidal/river levels, tempeatures and flow rates.
+This module was created in order to simplify accessing and plotting various weather readings such as tidal/river levels, temperatures and flow rates.
 The classes defined in the module allow interfacting with real time data from the [Enviroment Agency flood monitoring API](https://environment.data.gov.uk/flood-monitoring/doc/reference).

 ## Features

-- Allows users to interface with the Rich flood monitoring API
+- Allows users to interface with the flood monitoring API

 - 4 different `station` classes `RiverLevel`, `RiverFlow`, `TidalLevel`, `Temperature` and a `Forecast` class